awslabs/aws-sap-automation/ssm_sap/README.md

 ## Considerations

+- Currently only single-node deployments are supported!
 - Not supported for HA configurations!
-- Currently only HANA database is supported!
-- Only tested for SLES!